-Of course, this means I have some new languages to learn (Czech, Slovak, and Ukrainian) and one language I need to revive from very dormant slumber (Russian).
+Of course, this meant I had some new languages to learn (Czech, Slovak, and Ukrainian) and one language I needed to revive from very dormant slumber (Russian).

 As soon as I started making these travel plans, I knew what my first step was going to be, and it was the first thing I did after clicking “purchase” on those plane tickets.

 It is now two years later, and I’m glad to see that this post is still helping language learners get started on italki.
 In the meantime, I’ve taken several hundred more italki lessons, and I’ve continued to update this post as the italki platform evolves!

 Are you a total beginner to language learning?

 Even if you’ve never learned a foreign language as an adult, don’t be intimidated by the long blog post below! italki is actually ideal for total beginners because their teachers can help design effective lesson plans, and their platform helps streamline scheduling and accountability.

 italki is an online platform (accessible in browser or app) that helps you search for the perfect tutor in nearly any language, and to organize and schedule your lessons.

 When searching for your tutor, you can filter for experience/training, timezone, other languages spoken, native language, or many other parameters.